 But when it comes to "non-traditional" sports, St. Augustine is all about the water.
 It's a Florida beachside town, so surfing is part of its DNA.
 If you call yourself a surfer, you already know all of this.
 However, if you'd like to learn how to be a little gnarlier, Pit Surf Shop on A Street in St. Augustine Beach offers rentals and lessons.
 Scared of sharks?
 Scared of the water?
 Suddenly questioning your desire to participate in any physical activity at all?
 Watch the surfers from the safety of the sand while eating a Starvin' Surfer burrito and sipping on a smoothie, both from Stir It Up right next door.

-A little further north, Vilano Beach is perfect for skimboarding.
-If you're not familiar with this watersport, it involves taking a small, thin, fiberglass board (smaller and thinner than a surfboard), running into the ocean, throwing it, riding it, and making everyone within a one-hundred yard radius wonder what the hell you're thinking.
-But for the pros, Vilano Beach is such a skimboarders' paradise that the town will be hosting the 21st Annual Skimboarding Pro/Am Tournament over the weekend of August 21 - 23, 2015.
+A little further north, Vilano Beach is perfect for skimboarding (see photo above).
+If you're not familiar with this watersport, it involves taking a small, thin, fiberglass board (smaller and thinner than a surfboard), running into the ocean, throwing it, riding it, and making everyone within a 100 yard radius wonder what the hell you're thinking.
+But for the pros, Vilano Beach is such a skimboarder's paradise that the town hosts the annual Run Drop Slide FL Skimboarding Pro/Am Tournament in August each year.

 Or Ride the Rails